 3. Wuilmer Becerra, Outfielder

 Beccera was the final piece that the Mets acquired from Toronto for R.A.
-Dickey in 2012, and while that is 5 years ago, Beccera is still only 22 years old.
-He projects as a future corner outfielder and MLB.com rates his as the team’s 7th best prospect.
+Dickey in 2012, and while that was 5 years ago, Beccera is still only 22 years old.
+He projects as a future corner outfielder and MLB.com rates him as the team’s 7th best prospect.
 He spent 2015 with St. Lucie and hit .312 but despite his power potential he hit only 1 home run, a number that it would be nice to see increase if he can do so without drastically increasing his strikeout rate.
 He won’t get the call this year but MLB.com thinks 2018 is a realistic shot for his debut.

 4. Chris Flexen, Pitcher

 Flexen was nearly traded at the deadline last season but after that deal fell through the Mets want to see what he can offer them this spring.
 MLB.com ranks him as the 29th best prospect in the organization, though they don’t project him as an ace.
 Different from recent Mets pitching prospects in that he isn’t a fireballer, he has a good feel for all three of his pitches and could be serviceable back-end pitcher in the future.
 He was 10-9 with a 3.56 ERA at St. Lucie last season.